karthikcs/machine-learning-coe/income_prediction/README.md

 1. Analyse the data and features
 2. Clean the data
-3. Split the data into Training and Testing datasets
+3. Split the data into training and testing datasets
 3. Select the model and train using training dataset
 4. Validate with your model with Testing dataset
-5. Predict the Income Group for the data in the file `census_predict.csv`
+5. Predict the Income Class for the data in the file `census_predict.csv`
 6. Send the predictions back through email

+## Scoring
+As this is a binary classification, let us use `accuracy` as the metrics to get the score.